andrewaddo/modjava/mod.phase3.out/README.md

 1. For cost optimisation, maybe it's a good strategy to avoid asking the agent to run test, check for errors and fix those, since the test logs can be huge.
 We can run the test separately, then copy/paste the error back to the agent.
 Once manual test past, ask the agent to run full test.
 1. The agent is obviously not great at CSS and GUI tests
 1. Flash is not even close yet for this task!
+1. Sometimes the agent failed to proceed, but immediately resolved all issues the morning after.
+What caused this behavior?
 ```

 # Logs